What AI does HubSpot use? A complete guide to Breeze AI

 On the support side of things, HubSpot’s AI Chatbot and Customer Agent are the key features.
 They learn from your HubSpot knowledge base articles and your public website to answer common customer questions.

-A platform like eesel AI, on the other hand, is built specifically to connect all your scattered knowledge.
-With one-click integrations for over 100 tools, it pulls everything together without making you go through a massive, painful data migration project just to get your AI up and running.
+A platform like eesel AI, for example, is designed to connect all your scattered knowledge.
+With one-click integrations for over 100 tools, it works in harmony with HubSpot to ensure your AI has a complete view of your company's knowledge.

-This is where a tool that puts you in the driver’s seat really shines.
-For example, eesel AI’s agent builder gives you complete control.
-Its visual workflow editor lets you decide exactly which tickets get automated and which ones need a human touch.
-You can tweak the AI’s personality with a simple prompt and even connect it to external APIs to do things like look up order details from your Shopify store on the fly.
+If your team has very unique workflows that require additional layers of customization, you might consider adding a tool that offers further granular control.
+For example, eesel AI's agent builder provides a visual workflow editor that lets you decide exactly which tickets get automated.
+You can even connect it to external APIs to do things like look up order details from your Shopify store on the fly, all while keeping HubSpot as your central CRM.

 Pricing and what to expect